-Otherwise, with planar headphones of medium efficiency such as the Meze Empyrean, you will not hear a drop of hiss, crackle or traditional tube pop.
-This is something I have come to expect with Auris amps from and the Euterpe really lives up to the expectation here.
+Otherwise, with planar headphones of medium efficiency such as the Meze Empyrean, you will not hear a drop of hiss, crackle, or traditional tube pop.
+This is something I have come to expect with Auris amps and the Euterpe lives up to the expectation here.

 Pure Amp Performance

 We wanted to confirm that so I switched to the analog input stage with the Qutest/M Scaler behind and there was a palatable jump in dynamic range and clarity from this high-end DAC setup.